-An affectionate, loving cat, the German Rex forms a tight bond with her owner and enjoys having plenty of space for playing.
+An affectionate, loving cat, the German Rex forms a tight bond with her parent and enjoys having plenty of space for playing.

 German Rex At a glance